numberscope/frontscope/doc/code-tests.md

 `npm run test:unit`.
 To run all end-to-end (Playwright) tests, use `npm run test:e2e`.

+Note that the end-to-end tests do result in accessing a considerable amount of (sequence) data over the internet.
+Therefore, if you run them when your internet connection is poor or inactive, some of the tests will fail.

 #### Customizing vitest runs

 If some situation in the code has led to one of the unit tests failing, you